Feeling Beat Up After Your Workout? Here’s What to Eat to Reduce Inflammation

 Tip: Roast broccoli on a baking sheet instead of boiling or sautéing it for a delicious crunch.
 Drizzle with an oil you’ve never tried before, like walnut, almond or avocado oil for a new spin on flavor.

-It’s easy to start working these superfoods into your diet:
+It’s easy to start working these foods into your diet, if you’re struggling try: